gulrotkake/tag/README.md

 ## History

 Tag is a program that I wrote a long time ago.
-It was initially abandoned, without being released, as I didn't need, but work circumstances changed and now I'm working on resurrecting it.
+It was initially abandoned, without being released, as I didn't need it, but work circumstances changed and now I'm working on resurrecting it.
 See [https://tightloop.io/resurrection/index.html](https://tightloop.io/resurrection/index.html) for a more in-depth story.

 ## Video